buildandtell/ahilapaati/content/interviews/0/gamusa.en.md

 ---
 title: "Gamusa"
 date: 2020-04-11T15:33:31+05:30
-description: Cloth
+description: a cloth
 photo: ./portrait.jpg
 draft: false
 categories:
   - Cloth
 ---

-> **Note:** This article is also [availabe in Assamese](/interviews/0/gamusa).
+> **Note:** This article is also [available in Assamese](/interviews/0/gamusa).
 Huge thanks to Pragati Kalita and Violet Duttson for helping with the translations to Assamese.

 ---